YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 | VGG11     | 0.6014     | 0.5321     | 0.7718   |
 | VGG16     | 0.5744     | 0.5284     | 0.7705   |
 | VGG19     | 0.5805     | 0.5175     | 0.7849   |

+- Finally, the trained model is saved for future use.

 ### 8) Feature extraction and aggregation